Taking a screenshot is the quickest and best way to save any type of potentially-expiring visual information that could be useful later on.

 By default, pressing this button captures your whole screen, and automatically copies the image on your clipboard.
 There aren’t no visual notifications for this, though, so most of the time when you use the “PrtScn” button, you may think that nothing happened.

-However, if you open an image editor, such as Paint or Photoshop, and paste the image in the working area using the Ctrl + V shortcut, you’ll see that what you captured is now there for you to edit.
+However, when you launch a picture editor like Paint or Photoshop, and paste the picture in the workspace using the Ctrl + V shortcut, you’ll notice that what you caught is now available for you to modify.

 Here’s how the entire process looks like, step-by-step: